-->

 In Islam, we're taught of qadar (divine decree), where even the fall of every single leaf is governed by Allah’s will.

-I can write a long essay on how beautiful the movie is—the storyline, cinematography, dialogues, performances, and everything.
+I can write a long essay on how beautiful the movie is: the storyline, cinematography, dialogues, performances, and everything.
 However, I am here today to specifically talk about my thoughts about fate after watching the award-winning movie.
 This isn't the first time the concept of “fate” in Korean culture has been discussed and caught my attention.
 In Reply 1997, the series also delves into its role in human relationships.

 Some people believe they are born with an invisible red string tied around their little finger… The string is tied to a person they’re destined to be with.
-However, it’s hard to find out who is the person at the other end.” – Reply 1997
+However, it’s hard to find out who the person is at the other end.” – Reply 1997

 In Islam, too, we find the notion of predestined connections between individuals.
-It is said that who we will end up with was inscribed 50.000 years before the earth was created.
+It is said that who we will end up with was inscribed 50.000 years before the Earth was created.

 So, my heart should be at ease, right?